stashed/docs/docs/guides/latest/auto-backup/workload.md

 statefulset-sts-demo   true        0 B    6                32s                      7m29s
 ```

 >For StatfulSet, Stash takes backup from every replica.
-Since we are using a StatefulSet with 3 replicas and we are taking backup of 2 directories, total 6 snapshots have been created for this BackupSession.
+Since we are using a StatefulSet with 3 replicas and we are taking backup of 2 file paths, total 6 snapshots have been created for this BackupSession.

 If we navigate to `stash-backup/demo/statefulset/sts-demo` directory of our GCS bucket, we are going to see that the snapshot been stored there.